Reaching Retirement: Now What?

 Understand your retirement plan distribution options

-Most pension plans pay benefits in the form of an annuity.
+Most traditional pension plans pay benefits in the form of an annuity.
 If you're married, you generally must choose between a higher retirement benefit paid over your lifetime, or a smaller benefit that continues to your spouse after your death.
 A financial professional can help you with this difficult, but important, decision.

 Plan for required distributions